eosnetworkfoundation/product/transactions/read-only/parallel.md

 Attempt is made to only introduce a minimum set of options.
 Other options might be added in the future if needed.
 - `read-only-transaction-threads`: number of worker threads in read-only transaction thread pool.
 If it is `0`, read-only transactions are executed on the main thread sequentially.
 Default to `0`.
 The number of the threads will be limited by the virtual memory size the system has (see https://github.com/AntelopeIO/leap/issues/645).
 - `read-only-write-window-time-us`: time in microseconds the `write` window lasts.
-For this option to take effect, `read-only-transaction-threads` must be set greater than 0.
+For this option to take effect, `read-only-transaction-threads` must be set to greater than 0.
 Default to `200,000` microseconds.
 - `read-only-read-window-time-us`: time in microseconds the `read` window lasts.
-For this option to take effect, `read-only-transaction-threads` must be set greater than 0.
+For this option to take effect, `read-only-transaction-threads` must be set to greater than 0.
 Default to `60,000` microseconds.

 Note: `read-only-max-transaction-ms` (time in milliseconds a read-only transaction can execute before being considered invalid) was considered.
 But to keep new options minimal, for now, use the existing `max-transaction-time` for read-only transactions.

 ### Data Structures

 Three queues are proposed: the existing internal priority queue in `execution_priority_queue` of appbase is replaced with read operation queue and write operation queue, and a new read-only transaction queue is added.
-- `read operation queue` stores read operations which are safe to read-only transaction execution. `appbase`'s `post` method is enhanced to have a new parameter indicating opertion type.
+- `read operation queue` stores read operations safe to read-only transaction execution.
+Those operations are executed in both `read window` and `write window`. `appbase`'s `post` method is enhanced to have a new parameter indicating operation type.
-- `write operation queue` stores write operations which are not safe to read-only transaction execution.
+- `write operation queue` stores write operations not safe to read-only transaction execution.
+Those operations are only executed in `write` window.
 - `read-only transaction queue` stores read-only transactions.
 It is a deque.

 ### Window Processing

 In `write window`, operations in `write operation queue` and `read operation queue` are executed by the main thread, while read-only transactions are queued in the read-only transaction queue for later execution in the `read window`.
-To select next operation to execute, priority and order of front entries in `write operation queue` and `read operation queue` are compared; the one with higher priority or higher order (older) is chosen.
+To select next operation to execute, priorities of the front operation in `write operation queue` and the front operation in `read operation queue` are compared; the one with higher priority is chosen.
+If the priorities are tied, the sequence numbers (`order` field in the existing code base) are compared; the one scheduled earlier is selected.
 This is the existing behavior.

 In `read window`, only operations in `read operation queue` are executed by the main thread, and transactions in read-only queue are executed by the read-only.
 Design details are:
 - At the start of `read-window`, all threads in the pool are signaled to start process read-only transactions.
 Each thread enters a loop of pulling one transaction a time from the front of the read-only transaction queue and executing it.
 New incoming read-only transactions are placed at the back of the queue.
 The queue is protected by mutex.